nemke82/magento2eclipse-che/README.md

 https://<your-che-host>/f?url=https://github.com/mygroup/myrepo
 ```

-If you have installed Eclipse Che using my repository then address example should be:
+If you have installed Eclipse Che using my repository then address example should be: <BR>
 https://che-eclipse-che.192.168.34.100.nip.io/f?url=https://github.com/nemke82/magento2eclipse-che

 Eclipse Che will now launch a workspace container for you on your local computer, containing a full Linux system.
 It will also clone the GitHub repository branch based on the GitHub page you were coming from.